Welcome to Scuttlebrook Wake

 The new Queen is crowned by the retiring Queen.
 There follows the prize-giving by the Queen.
 Children from St Catharine’s school do some country dances and the Maypole will be danced by the children from St James’.
 After that the Campden Morris Men will perform.
 After the dancing, the band leads the parade to the Almshouses, where the Queen and her attendants dismount.

-Entertainment in the high Street outside Toke’s Deli and the Lygon Arms.
+Entertainment in the High Street outside the Lygon Arms.
 Including:

 Traditional Fairground open in Leysbourne until Midnight.